Arizona State Sun Devils football: Frank Kush era (1958–1979)

 Frank Kush was promoted to head coach, a position he would hold for 22 years.
-During his time, Kush was known for being one of the most physically demanding coaches.
-His daily football practices in the heat of the Arizona desert are still the stuff of legend.

 Kush compiled a record of 176–54–1, with only one losing season.
 In his first 11 years, he captured two conference titles and finished runner-up 5 times.
 That success led to him accepting head coach at the University of Pittsburgh on January 4, 1969.
 However, just 5 days later, Kush had a change of heart and returned to Arizona State.
 Kush's return would begin a memorable era with 5 consecutive Western Athletic Conference championships as the team won 50 of 56 games from 1969 to 1973.
 Arizona State won the 1970 Peach Bowl and the first three editions of the Fiesta Bowl.
 In 1974, the team dropped to 7–4, but bounced back the following year 12–0, capping the year with a thrilling 17–14 win over the Nebraska Cornhuskers in the Fiesta Bowl, a game in which Kush's son, Danny, kicked three field goals, including the winner.
 1976 saw the team fall to 4–7, but another comeback resulted the next year with a 9–3 mark.
 In that year's Fiesta Bowl, the Sun Devils lost a bowl game for the only time under Kush's leadership, with a 42–30 defeat to Penn State.
 In 1978, Kush's team once again finished 9–3, this time defeating Rutgers in the Garden State Bowl.